seofon7/need2.cyou/content/posts/2022/09/i-love-my-friends.md

 And they were outstandingly positive, every single one of them.

 I felt so so validated and accepted in a way that I hadn't before.
-I bore myself to these people that I loved, and they saw me and loved me back.
+I bared myself to these people that I loved, and they saw me and loved me back.

 I don't think I can adequately express in words exactly how much that meant to me.
 It was the emotional experience of a lifetime, and I was so filled with relief and joy in that moment.